ye8303019/chrisye.gitbub.io/_posts/2017-10-08-The_Base64_algorithm_in_action.md

 ### Then we turn the Decimal System to Binary system
 ![Decimal2Binary]({{ site.url }}/images/base64/Decimal2Binary.png)

-Caculate step by step, then we get:
+Calculate step by step, then we get:

 ```java
 01001010 01100001 01110110 01100001